Global phase diagram of Coulomb-interacting anisotropic Weyl semimetals with disorder: Renormalization group analysis

-which takes obviously anisotropic dependence on $q_{\bot}$ and $q_{z}$.
-We employe the RG scheme with a momentum shell $e^{-\ell}\Lambda<E<\Lambda$ where $E=\sqrt{v^{2}k_{\bot}^{2}+A^{2}k_{z}^{4}}$.
-In Ref.~\cite{Yang14A}, a momentum shell is imposed to the component $k_{z}$.
-Although different RG schemes are adopted, the physical results shown in above are consistent well with Ref.~\cite{Yang14A}
+In reference~\cite{Yang14A}, a momentum shell is imposed to the component $k_{z}$ in the RG analysis.
+Although different RG schemes are adopted, the physical results shown in above are well consistent with reference~\cite{Yang14A}.
+Our results are also in accordance with the pioneering work of Abrikosov \cite{Abrikosov72}.

+For 3D DSM/WSM, previous studies exhibited that the Coulomb strength $\alpha$ flows to zero but with a slow speed \cite{Goswami11, Hosur12, Throckmorton15, Roy16}.
+Accordingly, the fermion velocity acquires logarithmic-like correction on momentum.
+Thus, the low-energy behaviors of the observable quantities receive logarithmic-like corrections in their energy or temperature dependence.
+These results manifest that long-range Coulomb interaction in 3D DSM/WSM is marginally irrelevant in the low-energy regime.

+The obviously different roles of Coulomb interaction in 3D AWSM and 3D DSM/WSM result from that the Coulomb field $\phi$ acquires a finite anomalous dimension $\eta_{\phi}$ in 3D AWSM, but $\eta_{\phi}$ vanishes in the lowest energy limit in 3D DSM/WSM.
+In \ref{Sec:Comparing3DAWSM3DWSM}, we present the detailed analysis of the reason for the different roles of Coulomb interaction in 3D AWSM and WSM.